SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/07 - Chapter 7/README.md

 If we test this out, we should be redirected to a blank page, this is because we haven't created our `Login.ejs` code.
 That's next!

+But if we try to signup anyway, we get a message "You do not have an account.
+Try signing up".
+What's happening is we're getting the catch stmt from the login route(in UsersRoute.js:16) (coz we're going from one page to another and we're not persisting that user)

+Currently, we're getting an error when trying to sign up, and this error is caused coz the form will send an array with email, comma and null.
+So to fix this, on UsersRoute.js:28, change email to email[0]. and that should solve any signup problems we're currently having
 ---

 # 7.3 Login Page